To Commemorate the Centenary of the First World War

 - Capturing stories, memories, photographs, research and events data on a project website

-- At least 50 public engagement events held in communities, including ‘roadshows’ with digitisation opportunities and talks by experts
+- A series of public engagement events held in communities, including ‘roadshows’ with digitisation opportunities and talks by experts

 - Submission of Devon information to national databases